Ajn0r/scandi-quiz/README.md

 ### Structure

-- The website consists of an of total $ different pages and $ different menu options.

-The pages are laid out logically, making them easily navigated for the user.
+- The website consists of an of total $ different pages The pages are laid out logically, making them easily navigated for the user.

 #### First page / Home page

-- The home page consists of a background image and a welcome phrase, with a link that invites the user to play the game.
-The first page serves as a landing page.
+- The home page consists of a background image and a menu with three alternatives.
+- Play
+- How to play
+- Contact

 #### Game page